epiverse-trace/tutorials/instructors/04-practical-late.md

 - Disease parameters (basic reproduction number, pre infectious period, infectious period)

-As a group, Write your answer to these questions:
+As a group, Write your answers to these questions:

 - What is the location (time) and size of epidemic peak for infectious subjects in each age group?
 - What is the number of new infections at the epidemic peak?
 - Change the basic reproduction number to 1.1 and 3.
 Are the changes in location (time) and size of the peak of new infections as expected?
+  (based on the concept definition of reproduction number)
 - Interpret: How would you communicate these results to a decision-maker?
 - Compare: What differences do you identify from other group outputs?